-1.1 The Trust is subject to the Freedom of Information Act 2000 (FOI) as a public authority, and as such, must comply with any requests for information in accordance with the principles laid out in the Act.
+- 1.1 The Trust is subject to the Freedom of Information Act 2000 (FOI) as a public authority, and as such, must comply with any requests for information in accordance with the principles laid out in the Act. - 1.2 As a public authority, the Trust has adopted the model publication scheme prepared and approved by the Information Commissioner.
+See Appendix 1: Guide to information available under the model publication scheme.